• Skip to primary navigation

 goulash stew on a bed of noodles on a platter

-Goulash on a bed or egg noodles
+Goulash on a bed of egg noodles

 This soup is so good, I had a young man doing some carpentry in our home one winter day.
 The goulash soup was simmering on the stove.
-After a couple of hours he politely asked me what smelled so good.
+After a couple of hours, he politely asked me what smelled so good.
 I told him it was goulash soup and offered him some along with some of this homemade bread.
 He was so excited.
 The look on his face was pure joy as he tucked into that bowl of soup.

-If you don't want to make all three you can find just the Goulash Soup or just the Goulash Shepherd's Pie or just the Goulash with Egg Noodles in these links.
+If you don't want to make all three, you can find just the Goulash Soup or just the Goulash Shepherd's Pie or just the Goulash with Egg Noodles in these links.

 goulash-over -noodles-and-goulash-soup-in-a-bowl